We don't just talk cars ... we teach how to buy them.

-Power: The current Tacoma comes with either a 4-cylinder 2.7 liter or V6 4.0 liter engine and both are quite capable.
+Power: The Second Generation Tacoma, produced from 2005 through 2014, comes with either a 4-cylinder 2.7 liter or V6 4.0 liter engine and both are quite capable.
 The 4-cylinder comes with either a 5-speed manual or 4-speed automatic transmission.
 The V6 offer the choice of a 6-speed manual or 5-speed automatic.

-Available Production Runs: There have been two generations of Tacomas.
-The most recent, its second, made its debut for the 2005 model year.
-There have been few changes during this run.
-It should be noted that the 2005 Tacoma had higher engine output numbers, but this was merely a result of a subsequent change in the testing procedure and not in the actual horsepower.
+And there were relatively few changes during this run.
+It should be noted that the 2005 Tacoma had higher engine output numbers than its predecessor, but this was merely a result of a subsequent change in the testing procedure and not in the actual horsepower.

-Among more significant changes, stability and traction control, front seat side airbags and side curtain airbags were optional features before the 2009 model, so a used Tacoma may not have them.
+Among more significant changes, stability and traction control, front seat side airbags and side curtain airbags were optional features before the 2009 model, so some of these older Tacomas may not have them.
 In addition, power door locks and windows were also optional for the first four years of this generation.

 The first generation dates back to the Tacoma's introduction in 1995.
-This Tacoma is smaller than the current one but remains a capable and durable used truck choice.
+This Tacoma is smaller but can still be a capable and durable used truck choice when found with lower mileage.
 These Toyota Tacomas were powered by either one of two offered four-cylinder engines or a 190-horsepower V6.
 Same as currently, the Tacoma was available in both two-wheel or four-wheel drive with either a 5-speed manual transmission or a 4-speed automatic.
 Older Tacomas from the '90s were available in either regular-cab or extended-cab (Xtracab) body styles.